travis-ci/docs-travis-ci-com/blog/_posts/2012-09-05-on-yesterdays-log-unavailability.md

 keep a close eye on any variance in the mean and 95th percentile.

 ### The Future

-There is one downside to this parallelized way of processing the logs: we lose strict ordering.
-So far, the entire app has relied on strict ordering of messages to store in the database and to display and update in the user interface.

-We found this to be an acceptable trade-off given that we needed to move quickly to ensure log processing is done on time.
-We won't leave like this, of course.

 We've been thinking a lot about how we can improve the processing of logs in general.
 Currently, the entire log is stored in one field in the database,